 CDH staff can help design and co-advise DH-inflected junior papers and senior theses.
 Each year, the best DH thesis is awarded the CDH Senior Thesis prize.

-The CDH hires undergraduates for part-time work either as researchers on sponsored projects, or as student assistants.
+The CDH hires undergraduates for part-time work either as student assistants or as researchers on sponsored projects.

 Undergraduate Certificate in Humanistic Studies: Digital approaches to the Humanities